jakobib/angularjs2014/paper.md

 APIs.

-Even if AngularJS is or will not be the technology of your choice, the principle illustrated in figure X makes sense.
+Even if AngularJS is or will not be the technology of your choice, the principle illustrated in the initial figure above makes sense.
 Libraryies should not only expose their services via openly specified APIs but also provide client libraries to facilitate the integration of these services into web applications.
 To minimize the work of doing so, one should build on standardized APIs instead of (re)inventing new APIs for every library system.

-figure X:

-    service --> API --> API module ---> web application

 ...lessons learned: development of an API and an API client as AngularJS module is fruitful